apache/pulsar/site2/docs/functions-debug.md

 ## Use unit test

-A Pulsar Function at its core is just a function with inputs and outputs, thus testing a Pulsar Function can be done in a similar way as testing any function.
+A Pulsar Function is a function with inputs and outputs, you can test a Pulsar Function in a similar way as you test any function.

 For example, if you have the following Pulsar Function: